Deciding One to One property of Boolean maps: Condition and algorithm in terms of implicants: An implicant based condition for invertibility using the graph of

 As described in the appendix the set of all solutions of a Boolean system of equations can be represented by a complete set of OG implicants of the system.
 The algorithm described in \cite{Sule2017} is an efficient parallel non-brute force algorithm for computation of a complete set of OG implicants of a Boolean system.
 We now show that the invertibilty of a Boolean map $F$ can be described in terms of the factors of the implicants, which correspond with points $(x,y)$ in the graph of the map $F$.

-Given the map $F:\ftwo^n\rightarrow\ftwo^n$ by an $n$-tuple of polynomial functions as in (\ref{PolyMap}), the \emph{graph} of the map in $\ftwo^n\times\ftwo^n$ is the set of all $2n$-tuples over $\ftwo$, $(x_1,\ldots,x_n,y_1,\ldots,y_n)$ denoted as $(x,y)$ such that $F(x)=y$ i.e. are all solutions $(x,y)$ of the system of Boolean equations \beq f_i(X)=Y_i, i=1,2,\ldots,n \eeq in inderminates $X=(X_1,\ldots,X_n)$ and $Y=(Y_1,\ldots,Y_n)$.
-An implicant of the system (\ref{SystemXY}) is a term $t$ which is a product of literals $X_i$ or $X_i'$ and $Y_i$ or $Y_i'$ such as $t(X,Y)=t_1(X)t_2(Y)$ such that solutions $X,Y$ of $t(X,Y)=1$ satisfy (\ref{SystemXY}.
+Given the map $F:\ftwo^n\rightarrow\ftwo^n$ by an $n$-tuple of polynomial functions as in (\ref{PolyMap}), the \emph{graph} of the map in $\ftwo^n\times\ftwo^n$ is the set of all $2n$-tuples over $\ftwo$, $(x_1,\ldots,x_n,y_1,\ldots,y_n)$ denoted as $(x,y)$ such that $F(x)=y$ i.e. are all solutions $(x,y)$ of the system of Boolean equations \beq f_i(X)=Y_i, i=1,2,\ldots,n \eeq in indeterminates $X=(X_1,\ldots,X_n)$ and $Y=(Y_1,\ldots,Y_n)$.
+An implicant of the system (\ref{SystemXY}) is a term $t$ which is a product of literals $X_i$ or $X_i'$ and $Y_i$ or $Y_i'$ such as $t(X,Y)=t_1(X)t_2(Y)$ such that solutions $X,Y$ of $t(X,Y)=1$ satisfy (\ref{SystemXY}).
 Hence every such implicant denotes a set of points on the graph of $F$.
 A \emph{complete} set of implicants of (\ref{SystemXY}) is a set of implicants $I(F)$ such that for every point $(x,y)$ in the graph there exists $t$ in $I(F)$ such that $t(x,y)=1$.
 Let $I(F)$ be a complete set of implicants of the Boolean system (\ref{SystemXY})).
-Then the graph of $F$ is represented by the solutions $(x,y)$ of the equation \beq \sum_{t\in I(F)}t(X,Y)=1 \eeq while the set of all points in the graph of $F$ is the disjoint union \beq \bigsqcup_{t\in I(F)}S(t) \eeq where $S(t)=\{(a,b),t(a,b)=1\}$ is the set of all satisfying assignments of $t$.
+Then the graph of $F$ is represented by the solutions $(x,y)$ of the equation \beq \sum_{t\in I(F)}t(X,Y)=1 \eeq while the set of all points in the graph of $F$ is the union \beq \bigcup_{t\in I(F)}S(t) \eeq where $S(t)=\{(a,b),t(a,b)=1\}$ is the set of all satisfying assignments of $t$.
 Let each such implicant be factored as $t(X,Y)=r(X)s(Y)$ in literals involving only $X$ and $Y$.
 In the following we consider the set of implicants $I(F)$ to be complete and also \emph{orthogonal} (OG) (which means $t_it_j=0$ for $i\neq j$).
+For a complete set of orthogonal implicants $I(F)$ the set of all points on the graph of $F$ is the disjoint union

 \begin{theorem} \emph{Let $I(F)$ be a complete and OG set of implicants of the system (\ref{SystemXY}).
 The map $F$ is invertible iff any of the following equivalent conditions are satisfied. \begin{enumerate} \item $\sum_{t_i\in I(F)}s_i(Y)=1$ \item $GOE(F)=\emptyset$ \end{enumerate} } \end{theorem}